How to trim 4c hair

 Can I trim my own 4c hair?

 The short answer is, yes!
 You can easily trim your own 4c hair at home.
-All you need are the right tools, such as a wide-tooth comb or a detangling brush, a pair of hair scissors, and optionally a blow dryer and heat protectant.
+All you need are the right tools, such as a wide-tooth comb or a good detangling brush, a pair of hair scissors, and optionally a blow dryer and heat protectant.

 You won’t need to use a specific trimming technique, but just need to follow a few necessary steps.